Darren Pratley: Charlton Athletic

 On 17 July 2018, Pratley signed a two-year deal with Charlton Athletic.
-In the 2018–19 League One season, he played an important part in Charlton's playoff promotion winning campaign, scoring a crucial late goal in the Playoff Semi-final against Doncaster Rovers.
+In the 2018–19 season, he played an important part in Charlton's playoff promotion winning campaign, scoring a crucial late goal in the play-off semi-final against Doncaster Rovers.
 At the end of the 2020–21 season, Pratley was not offered a new contract.
 On 18 May 2021, it was announced that he would leave Charlton Athletic at the end of his contract.

 Leyton Orient

-On 9 June 2021, Pratley agreed to join League Two side Leyton Orient, signing a one-year deal with the club active from the end of his contract with Charlton.
+On 9 June 2021, Pratley agreed to join League Two side Leyton Orient, signing a one-year deal with the club, active from the end of his contract with Charlton.
 Having previously worked with manager Kenny Jackett at Swansea City, Pratley was appointed captain.

 Pratley's contract was extended in 2022 and on 13 May 2024, the club announced he had agreed another one-year deal.

 On 2 June 2025, the club said it would not offer the player a new contract.

 International career

 On 16 January 2009, Pratley was called up to the Jamaican squad by coach John Barnes to face Nigeria on 11 February 2009.
-Pratley qualifies for Jamaica through his grandparents but is yet to represent the Reggae Boyz after pulling out of the squad for the Nigeria friendly through injury after he broke his shoulder in a 4–1 win over Preston North End, although he did return earlier than expected from his injury.
+Pratley qualified for Jamaica through his grandparents.
+He did not represent the Reggae Boyz after pulling out of the squad for the Nigeria friendly through injury after he broke his shoulder in a 4–1 win over Preston North End.

+Coaching career

+In June 2026, having been under-21s coach with Leyton Orient since his retirement the previous year, he was promoted to the role of first-team coach.